For more information about the Community Police Review Board, contact:

 The complaint review process

-All complaints to the Board must be filed with the City Clerk within ninety (90) days of the alleged misconduct.
+All complaints to the Board must be filed with the City Clerk within one hundred eighty (180) days of the alleged misconduct.

 Any person with personal knowledge of the alleged police misconduct may file a CPRB complaint with the board.
 In order to have "personal knowledge", the complainant must have been directly involved in the incident or witnessed the incident.
 If the person with personal knowledge is underage or otherwise unable to complete a CPRB complaint form, the CPRB complaint maybe filed by such person's designated representative.